 2.20 Current and Deferred Income Taxes

 The tax expense for the period comprises current and deferred tax.
-Tax is recognized in the Income Statement, except to the extent that it relates to items recognized in Other comprehensive income or directly in equity.
-In this case, the tax is also recognized in Other comprehensive income or directly in equity, respectively.
+Tax is recognized in the Income Statement, except to the extent that it relates to items recognized in Other Comprehensive Income or directly in equity.
+In this case, the related tax is also recognized in Other Comprehensive Income or directly in equity, respectively.

 The current income tax charge is calculated on the basis of the tax laws enacted or substantively enacted at the balance sheet date in the countries where the Company and its subsidiaries operate and generate taxable income.
 Management periodically evaluates positions taken in tax returns with respect to situations in which applicable tax regulation is subject to interpretation.
 It establishes provisions where appropriate on the basis of amounts expected to be paid to the tax authorities.

-Deferred income tax assets are recognized for loss carryforward to the extent that realization of the related tax benefit through the future taxable profits is probable.
-The assessment of whether a deferred tax asset should be recognized on the basis of the availability of future taxable profits should take into account all factors concerning the entity's expected future profitability, both favorable and unfavorable.
+Deferred income tax assets are recognized for losses carried forward to the extent that sufficient taxable temporary differences are available or realization of the related tax benefit through the future taxable profits is probable.
+The assessment of whether a deferred tax asset should be recognized on the basis of the availability of future taxable profits take into account all factors concerning the entity's expected future profitability, both favorable and unfavorable.

-Deferred income tax is provided on temporary differences arising on investments in subsidiaries and associates, except for deferred income tax liability where the timing of the reversal of the temporary difference is controlled by the Group and it is probable that the temporary difference will not reverse in the foreseeable future.
+Deferred income tax is provided on temporary differences arising on investments in subsidiaries and associates and joint ventures, except for deferred income tax liability where the timing of the reversal of the temporary difference is controlled by the Group and it is probable that the temporary difference will not reverse in the foreseeable future.

 2.21 Employee Benefits

 The Group operates various post-employment schemes, including both defined benefit and defined contribution plans as well as post-employment medical plans.